DevFabrizio/Fabrizio-Project-One/README.md

 As a commonality among many website, the social media links are placed, well identified and visible, at the bottom of the page.
 The reason for this is obviously to take advantage of most common practices shared by most modern layouts and web pages.

+### Future Features

+For obvious reasons a three page website about sport's science is not an exhaustive source of information.
+The implementation for this project will surely have to be made on the content.
+A further breakdown of the concepts is needed, as well as in-depth look into the single topics that would arise.
+With the addition of more information I would advice an improvement of the navigation options to allow the user for a much easier search within the website's pages.
+In light of the recent progress in machine learning and A.I. it would be wise to implement free tools for calorie tracking and customizable templates for training plans.
+These updates would certainly drive the user to a much higher number of interactions and a longer engagement time on the website.

 # Testing and Technologies

 ## Tech Used